Kush. Bud. Herb.

 Heading to a Long Beach dispensary to buy a few nugs or dabs?
 This $10 billion industry would prefer that you just called it cannabis.

 In 1971, a small group at California’s San Rafael High School would meet at a designated location every day at 4:20 p.m. to smoke weed.
-The group — the Waldos — began using the expression “420” as a their code for toking and the reference ultimately spread across the country, incorporating the date 4/20 (April 20) as a date mark for celebrating cannabis.
+Why 4:20 PM?
+Some of them had sports activities after classes ended at 3 PM, so they decided to schedule their meet-ups afterwards, at 4:20 PM.
+The group — the Waldos, began using the expression “420” as their code for toking when they would see each other in the hallways during the day.
+The reference ultimately spread across the country, incorporating the date 4/20 (April 20) as a date for celebrating cannabis.

 Blockbuster movies featuring smokers include 1982’s “Fast Times at Ridgemont High”, 1993’s “Dazed and Confused”, and 1998’s “The Big Lebowski”.
 In 2008’s “Pineapple Express,” starring Seth Rogen and James Franco, marijuana was central to the plot.